Leadership Conference: June 6, 2018

 Leading in a World of Seismic Shifts

 Fundamental changes are taking place in the underlying social context in which organizations operate not only in the US but around the world.
 Many of the shared norms and values that have governed business, government, and other institutions are being challenged.
 How leaders of organization operate in this environment where long-held assumptions are under attack and the social norms that held us together are being pulled apart is a considerable challenge.
-In our 22nd annual conference, we will hear from leaders who are making progress in this very different and unusual environment.
+In our 22nd annual conference, we heard from leaders who are making progress in this very different and unusual environment.

 Join the Conversation